alekepd/vlstore/README.md

 del storage # our data was flushed to disk after leaving the with block
 ```

-Our data is now stored on disk.
+Our data is now saved.
 We can retrieve it with similar code:

 ```python
 # we recreate the interface fresh.
 When loading existing files, parameters are not needed.